kreuzert/jupyterhub-outpost/docs/usage/configuration.md

 - Start with a base set of flavors (`minimal`, `default`) and refine access over time.
 - Use `negate_authentication` for simple allow/deny matching logic based on patterns.
-- Always test your regex for `username` carefully to avoid unintentional matches.
+- Always test your regex for `name` carefully to avoid unintentional matches.
 - Use `weight` wisely to control precedence in overlapping rules.

 #### Use Cases